Harland Whitmore

-Harland William Whitmore (October 14, 1939 - August 15, 2022) was an American emeritus professor of economics, formerly at the University of Cincinnati.
+Harland William Whitmore (October 14, 1939 – August 15, 2022) was an American economist.
+An emeritus professor of economics, he formerly worked at the University of Cincinnati.
 He published several books related to the economy and the world.
 He also consulted and worked with the United States Environmental Protection Agency on the integration of the macroeconomy with ecological systems.
 Harland earned a bachelor's in mathematics from Lawrence University, a master of business administration, and a PhD in economics from Michigan State University.

-Harland is the son of Harland William Whitmore Sr. who holds multiple patents in refrigeration assembly.
+Harland Whitmore died on August 15, 2022, at the age of 82.
+He was the son of Harland William Whitmore Sr. who holds multiple patents in refrigeration assembly.